Ephraim Amu: African influence

 Amu learnt to speak correct Akuapem Twi from members of his singing band.
 The Akropong Church singing band specialised in Amu's type of African music during the period he led and taught the group.

 In 1927, inspired by the contents of Wasu, a journal published by the West African Students' Union, Amu decided that he would wear African dress with pride.
 He decided not to wear warm unsuitable European clothes in tropical Africa.
 He made efforts to make the Christian church service more meaningful to African worshippers who were ashamed of their African clothing, language, music and even their African names.

 As part of his ingenuity and creativity Amu introduced bamboo flutes - odurogyaba, odurogya and atɛtɛnbɛn.

-In 1931 after Amu preached wearing his African attire on a Sunday, he was summoned to appear before the church court.
+In 1931, after Amu preached wearing his African attire on a Sunday, he was summoned to appear before the church court.
 The Rev. Peter Hall told Amu, "We were taken aback to see you conduct Sunday service in a native cloth.
 We hope you will not do this again."

 Amu therefore in his polite manner took leave of the church session but decided in his heart to continue to work in the church as a catechist and music teacher rather than to become a minister of the Gospel to accept wearing unsuitable European dress.

 In June 1942, Amu married Beatrice Yao and presented a wooden box made of the finest wood instead of an imported steel trunk to his bride.
-Dr Amu married at the ripe age of 43 on 3 September 1942.
+Dr Amu married aged 43 on 3 September 1942.

-On Saturday, 27 March 1965, the University of Ghana conferred the honorary degree of Doctor of Music on Ephraim Kɔku Amu at the University of Ghana, Legon.
+On Saturday 27 March 1965, the University of Ghana conferred the honorary degree of Doctor of Music on Ephraim Kɔku Amu at the University of Ghana, Legon.